joegreene/CS_121_Fall_2014/Weekly Work/Week 7/Resources/README.md

 ```

 ##### Concept Questions
-1) Global variables produce confusion if they are not labelled constant.
+__1)__ Global variables produce confusion if they are not labelled constant.
 If they are not constant, they could be accessed by any
 function at any time, change its value, thus making it difficult to keep track of.
 You can check out [this](http://stackoverflow.com/questions/484635/are-global-variables-bad)
 post for more information on this.

-2) Pass by value when you have small variables/values (primitive types) that you wish to not change when used in a function argument.
-This would include using a custom
+__2)__ Use pass by value when you have small variables/values (primitive types) that you wish to not change when used in a function argument.
+One example of this would be a custom
-print function (e.g. `void print_num(int num)`) or something along those lines.
-Pass by reference when you're dealing with bigger variables that you want to send into
+print function (e.g. `void print_num(int num)`).

+Use pass by reference when you're dealing with bigger variables that you want to send into
 as a function argument or want to return more than one variable in a function (like the swap function we had in class and on this worksheet).

 __NOTE__: If you want to send a value that's considered big but don't want to change its contents in a function, call it by const reference.
 Examples: